zimbres/ServiceMonitor/README.md

 # Windows Service Monitor

-This application runs as a Windows Service and is designed to monitor and manage the health of a specified service.
+This application runs as a Windows Service and is designed to monitor and manage the health of a specified service(s).
 It performs this task by either probing a TCP port to ensure it is listening or by making an HTTP request to check for a successful status code or the presence of a specific word in the response.
 If the monitored service is found to be unhealthy, the application will automatically restart it.

 ### Configuration required:
+V1

 ```json